Deacon's School

-Deacon's School was located in Dogsthorpe, Peterborough, England.
+Deacon's School was a school in Dogsthorpe, Peterborough, England.
 In 2007, the school was demolished and replaced by the Thomas Deacon Academy.

 History

 The school opened in 1721 as Mr. Deacon's Charity School in Cowgate.
 In his will, Thomas Deacon, a successful wool merchant, provided for the creation of a school for 20 poor boys.
 In the 1830s, Deacon's School merged with The Island School for Girls, which had been established by a Mrs Island in her will.

 Grammar school

 New accommodation for the school was built on Queen's Gardens in Dogsthorpe, opened in 1960 as Deacon's Grammar School.
 It was a voluntary aided school with about 450 boys in the 1960s.

 A team of four boys appeared on Top of the Form against Kings Norton Grammar School for Girls, broadcast on Sunday 22 October 1967 on the new BBC Radio 2, which was recorded on Tuesday 19 September 1967.
-In the team were Michael Conning aged 12, journalist Richard Littlejohn aged 13, Martin Bradshaw aged 15 of Walton, and the captain Martin Chambers.
+The team included future journalist Richard Littlejohn, aged 13.
 It was recorded in the school hall with John Ellison; Tim Gudgin was at Kings Norton.